xpdota/guide-scratch/sage/Basic.md

 fairly basic and does not cover every little detail.
 However, it should point you in the right general direction, and give you a feel for the class.

+### Author and Acknowledgements

+This guide was written by Wynn Dohz, with special thanks to Shy and all the other healer mentors.

 ## Overview

 Sage is a very powerful healer with a smooth flow and straightforward skills.
 Sage brings high personal damage, tons of